PhosCity/muxkt/README.md

 * Redo the last mux (single or mutiple episodes) with a flag.
 * If you want to watch the original output of Subkt for the last mux you did, you can easily do so with a flag.
 * Easily add or remove projects from the config.
 There is also a command to open the config in your default editor so that you can manually edit the config if you wish.
 * Support for alternate folder structure.
-[Read more about alternate folder structure here.](https://github.com/PhosCity/muxkt#alternate-folder-structure)
+Read more about alternate folder structure below.

 # Installation